exponentlabshq/basecoat-demo/readme.md

 📁 **Local:** Open `basecoat-demo.html` in your browser

 Explore the complete component showcase with interactive examples, HTMX integration, and comprehensive design system patterns.

+## 📖 Introduction

+**Basecoat** is a set of components built with Tailwind CSS designed to be used with any traditional web stack.
+It brings the magic of [shadcn/ui](https://ui.shadcn.com/) to any traditional web stack - **no React required**.

+### Why Basecoat?

+Tailwind won.
+But building UIs with utility classes alone kinda sucks.
+Most Tailwind libraries like Flowbite, Preline, or even Tailwind UI ask you to copy walls of unreadable classes into your HTML.
+It works, but it's messy and hard to maintain.

+shadcn/ui avoids that by wrapping everything in React components.
+It also gives you a killer design system, theme support, a CLI, and a growing ecosystem.

+But maybe you're not using React.
+Maybe your app is built with plain HTML.
+Or Flask.
+Or Rails.
+Or Laravel.
+Or Django.
+Or whatever.

+**That's where Basecoat comes in.** It gives you modern, accessible components with the simplicity of plain HTML and Tailwind.

+### Key Features

+- **🚀 Lightweight**: No runtime JS, just CSS and a tiny bit of vanilla JavaScript for interactive components
+- **🎯 Easy to use**: Add classes like `btn` or `input` and you're done
+- **🔧 Framework-agnostic**: Works with any backend or frontend stack
+- **♿ Accessible**: Components follow accessibility best practices
+- **🌙 Dark mode ready**: Respects your Tailwind config
+- **🎨 Extendable**: Tweak styles with Tailwind or CSS variables
+- **🎭 Themable**: Fully compatible with shadcn/ui themes
+- **📖 Readable**: No class soup, just clean markup
+- **🆓 Free and open source**: MIT licensed

 > **A comprehensive guide to leveraging Basecoat design system with Tailwind CSS, avoiding common pitfalls and maximizing design consistency.**